If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 true.
 This overrides the

-import iso command is used to import packages contained within a 128T ISO onto a local yum repository, allowing the 128T to be upgraded without connecting to 128 Technology servers.
+import iso command is used to import packages contained within an SSR ISO onto a local yum repository, allowing the SSR to be upgraded without connecting to Juniper servers.

 In an HA setup, when using offline-mode for routers to access the software from the conductors, the ISO must be imported to both conductors before performing the upgrade.